 The Mersey Gateway Project is a public-private partnership for the design, build, finance, operation and maintenance of a new tolled bridge over the River Mersey in the northwest of England, and includes significant redesign and reconfiguration of the approach highway network.
-This new 6-lane crossing was delivered on behalf of Halton Borough Council.
-The bridge opened in October 2017 and provides a critical new link across the river Mersey between Runcorn and Widnes.
-The Mersey Gateway eases the significant congestion experienced by users of the previously existing crossings and provides a major strategic new transport route linking the Liverpool city-region, north Cheshire and the North West to the rest of the Country.
+This major new 6-lane crossing and approaches is one of the UK’s largest infrastructure projects.
+Delivered on behalf of Halton Borough Council it provides a critical new link across the river Mersey between Runcorn and Widnes.
+The Mersey Gateway eases the significant congestion currently experienced by users of the existing crossings and provides a major strategic new transport route linking the Liverpool city-region, north Cheshire and the North West to the rest of the Country.

-Nicander is supporting the main technology contractor Dynniq with the provision of the Information System (IS), which is a fully integrated asset, fault and service information management platform that delivers the effective management of information associated with:
+Nicander supported the main technology contractor with the provision of the Mersey Gateway Management Information System, which is a web-based fully integrated asset, fault and service operation system delivering the effective management of information associated with: